-Any resident found in violation of this Student Housing Agreements' Rules and Regulations, who has a notice of eviction and feels he/she has been subjected to an unjust interpretation of the Agreement, shall have the right to appeal to the Manager of Ancillary Services.
+Prior to the appeal process, the resident must first meet with the Student Housing Coordinator and Manager of Ancillary Services to attempt to resolve the concern.
+Any resident found in violation of this Student Housing Agreements' Rules and Regulations, who has been evicted and feels he/she has been subjected to an unjust interpretation of the Agreement, shall have the right to appeal to the Director of Ancillary Services.
 All appeals must be in writing and submitted within 2 days (48 hours) of receiving the penalty.